 Get Stuff We Love

-TODAY Style reached out to 15 experts to find out their favorite face washes all available at your local drugstore.
+TODAY Style reached out to 15 experts to find out their favorite face washes all available at your local drugstore for under $25.
 Read on to discover their picks (and why they love them).

 TODAY has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not by TODAY.
 All prices are subject to change and items could sell out based on the merchant’s inventory.

 "It's fragrance-free and won't irritate sensitive skin types or strip moisture, which makes it a great value all around,” says Dr. Donna Bilu Martin.
 “I’m also a fan of Clark's Botanicals Soothing Herbal Face Wash!”

 "This cleanser is my all-around favorite!
 It's gentle, hydrating, noncomedogenic and good for all skin types,” says Dr. Diane Walder, whose clients include George Hamilton.

 “I've been using this since I was a teenager with acne and sensitive skin.
 I have tried numerous other face washes and bars, but I always come back to this one.
 It cleanses my face without stripping natural oils and without making my skin dry or sensitive,” says Dr. Amy Wechsler.